A cross-section of a 3D figure is the intersection of the figure with a plane. You can adjust the plane below by moving the sliders.

 We'll be working with 3D figures in this course, and one way we can better understand them is by relating them with familiar 2D figures.
 It can be useful to think of cross sections of a 3D solid as images from an MRI machine.

 MRIs take images of thin slices as they scan through a solid.
-Moving the slider under the figure above lets you see the scanning plane pass through the cube, while moving the slider below shows how the cross sections change as the plane moves.
+Hitting the "play" button or moving the slider under the figure above lets you see the scanning plane pass through the cube, while the play button and slider below show how the cross sections change as the plane moves.

 Suppose we have a plane oriented so that its intersection with a cube makes an equilateral triangle.
-As you move the slider in the diagram below, the plane moves in a way that makes the triangular cross sections grow larger while remaining equilateral.
+As you move the slider in the diagram below, the plane keeps the same orientation.

 If the plane kept moving in the same direction until it divided the cube precisely in half, what shape would the cross-section be?